Irma Stacks Up With The Most Dangerous Hurricanes On Record

 “It’s hard to get a storm in the Atlantic stronger than Irma,” Bell said.

 One area in which Irma may hopefully fall short of Harvey is total rainfall and subsequent flooding.
-Whereas Harvey stalled over Texas, allowing it to dump an estimated 27 trillion gallons of rain over that state and Louisiana in a six-day period, with some locations seeing more than 4 feet, Irma is forecast to keep moving, Bell noted.
+Harvey stalled over Texas, allowing it to dump an estimated 27 trillion gallons of rain over that state and Louisiana in a six-day period, with some locations seeing more than 4 feet.
+Irma, on the other hand, is forecast to keep moving, Bell noted.

 “That more progressive movement will help to limit extreme rainfall totals,” he said.

-Note: This article has been updated with details about Irma’s continued strength.